What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 which include proteins;

 Transport.
-For example, hemoglobin is a protein
+For example, hemoglobin is a protein that is part of

-Reserve.
-Accumulation of proteins in the body
+Storage.
+Accumulation of proteins in the body as

 Protective.
 Antibodies, fibrinogen, thrombin - proteins,